 Kit Calm consists of a wireless receiver, which can be attached to the dental unit, that emits a light and sound signal when the patient presses a remote control button.
 It comes with a green kiddie button which emits a cricket sound that can be incorporated into gameplay, and a white adult button, which sounds like an email or mobile phone notification.

 When you give the remote control to the person, you give them a feeling of control and empowerment which can be very calming.

 Of course, not everyone will feel assertive enough to actually press the button.
 Also, previous traumatic experiences including sexual abuse may make people freeze in the dental chair.
-For some helpful tips, visit our loss of control and structured time pages.
+For some helpful tips, visit our loss of control and rest breaks pages.

 Here’s a demo:

 The receiver uses AAA batteries, which last about 2 or 3 months.
 In lieu of a low battery indicator, Kit Calm has been designed so that the first thing that stops working is the light.
 That way, you can continue working with the sound only until you get a chance to change the batteries.

 The buttons use 23A 12v batteries, which should last for over 2 years.